 Yes.
 Technical assistance is available by e-mailing: email@example.com

 or through Regional Implementation Team or CEPF staff directly for both parts of the process.
 Detailed help and instructions are also available in the applications themselves.

 How are decisions made?

 The CEPF partners have agreed on a specific grant decision-making process.
-For new regions approved for investment beginning in 2007, the Regional Implementation Team will determine whether applications up to $20,000 will be funded.
+Regional Implementation Teams will determine whether applications up to $20,000 will be funded.
 The relevant CEPF grant director together with the Regional Implementation Team, and in consultation with the CEPF Executive Director, will determine whether an application for above $20,000 will be supported.

 Why might a proposal be rejected?

 Funding for the appropriate strategic direction in the ecosystem profile may already be allocated or the activities may duplicate efforts already supported.
 In other cases, the proposed project may fall outside geographic or thematic funding priorities.
 In some cases, the project may be too ambitious for the requested time frame or beyond the demonstrated expertise of the applicant.
 Sometimes a proposal includes activities that CEPF cannot support, such as relocation of people or the purchase of land.
 Whatever the reasons, CEPF will communicate these directly to the applicant.

 How are the funds disbursed to grantees?

 CEPF grant agreements describe the terms of reference, payment schedules, and disbursements procedures for each grant.
 Grant payments are made based on approved financial reports and projected cash needs specific to the project supported.